 - Billing fraud

-- Receiving expensive gifts from patients or industry
+- Accepting expensive gifts from patients or industry

 - Colleagues who suspect a physician of misconduct should report their concerns to the state medical board and, if the misconduct implies any legal liability, to the proper federal authorities.

 - Definition: the inability of a physician to provide adequate medical care due to mental health disorder, substance-related disorder, or physical condition that limits the use of motor, cognitive, or perceptive skills